My Theory on Why Intramuscular C Works

 Have you spent time with us?
 We are hyper people, rather ADDish, and tend to be hypermetabolizers of medication.

 As is typical for us, I pee out all the salt I take in.
-This gives me chronically low blood pressure, low blood volume, weakness, dizziness and dehydration, unless I spend my days drinking lots of salty water, which I happily do because it makes such a difference.
-Fair trade for not feeling so weak and sickly.
+This gives me chronically low blood pressure, low blood volume, weakness, dizziness and dehydration, unless I pour a ton of salt on everything I eat.
+Yum!
+And then I don’t feel weak and sickly.